cse-amarjeet/React-Component-Button/README.md

 In this project, we have developed a collection of different types of components for web development.
 Our components include stylish buttons created using TailwindCss, as well as a variety of other types of components designed to enhance your web projects.
 Whether you are building a website or web application, our components are sure to add a touch of professionalism and sophistication to your work.
 We hope you find our components useful and easy to integrate into your projects.
 Happy coding!

+# In this repository, there is two branch follow the second branch (StructuredV1.0 )

 ## Steps to run this Repo

 - Clone the project: Open your terminal or command prompt and navigate to the directory where you want to store the project.
 Then, run the following command to clone the project from the Git repository